shub0618/Sample_Nodejs_on_Ec2/README.md

-# Node Hello World
+# Nodejs Hello World

-Simple node.js app that servers "A Monk in Cloud"

-Great for testing simple deployments on Cloud
+Simple node.js app that servers "A Monk in Cloud" for testing simple deployments on Cloud

 ## Step 1: Install NodeJS and NPM using nvm
 Install node version manager (nvm) by typing the following at the command line.